-1908 PEUGEOT 3½ HP
+1908 Peugeot 3½ HP

 Today Peugeot is known for their cars, so it may come as a surprise to know that Peugeot was the first company to mass produce motorcycles, beginning production in 1898, during a pioneering age for the motor industry.
 Many of their early motorcycles were powered by De Dion-Bouton powerplants and achieved a great deal of success in competitive motorcycle events, the very first Isle of Man TT was won by a Peugeot-engined motorcycle.